easafe/purescript-flame/docs/events.md

                 pure <<< Just $ Finish "Performed all" ]
 ```
-which has the same expected behavior of calling `update` for entry in the array.
+which has the same expected behavior of calling `update` with the resulting message of every entry in the array.

 See all [effect list examples](https://github.com/easafe/purescript-flame/tree/master/examples/EffectList).